 - You have to submit transcripts from all undergraduate institutions you have attended.
-It doesn’t matter if you didn’t graduate from one of them, or if one of them is from when you took college classes in high school.
-You have to submit them all.
+No exceptions.
+It doesn’t matter if you didn’t graduate from one of them or if one is from a college course you took in high school.
+You submit all of them.

 - LSAC does not calculate a “major” GPA.
 If you want admissions officers to be aware of that number, you need to point it out yourself.
 The best place to do that is on your résumé.

 - If your grades are reported on a 0-100 scale, or an A-F scale, they will be converted to a 4.0 scale.
-This is the scale LSAC uses to convert them.
-This often confuses students; however, the grades themselves aren’t changed, and admissions officers are aware of this conversion, so it doesn’t affect you negatively.
+This is the scale LSAC uses to convert them and it can be confusing.
+However, they don’t change the grades themselves.
+Admissions officers are aware of this conversion, so it doesn’t affect you negatively.

-Now, all that having been said (particularly that last point, where I stated that “the grades themselves aren’t changed”), why is that for some students, their LSAC GPA is lower than their transcript GPA?
-It boils down to what LSAC chooses to add into your GPA that your school may not.
+With that being said, let’s examine the last part about the grades themselves not changing.
+This is why some students have a lower LSAC GPA than their transcripts.
+It’s not that LSAC changes your grades, it boils down to what LSAC chooses to add into your GPA that your school may not.

 From the LSAC website: